Erasmus + and Exchange students

 Every year, Polytech Lille is pleased to host exchange students from partner institutions for one semester or a full academic year.

-You can become an exchange student if your home institution has a student-exchange agreement signed with the University of Lille and more specifically with Polytech Lille for study abroad programmes or placements within our school.
+You can become an exchange student if your home institution has a student-exchange agreement signed with the University of Lille and more specifically with Polytech Lille for study abroad programs or placements within our school.

 Terms of admission